-Deleting a Flow Group also deletes all associated traffic information such as Origin-Destination matrices for the deleted Flow Group.
+Deleting a Flow Group also deletes all associated traffic information such as Origin-Destination matrices and Lane based Flows.
 Items using the Flow Group such as Scenarios will not be deleted but will show an error until a new Flow Group is set.